-On Elance, freelancers create profiles outlining their skills and experience, along with their job history and a portfolio.
+Freelancers on Upwork create profiles outlining their skills and experiences, along with their job histories and portfolios.
 Clients post job listings detailing their projects and what they’re looking for in a freelancer.

-From there, freelancers submit proposals for projects they’re interested in.
-Clients can review the freelancer’s proposal, profile, and portfolio, choose the one that best fits their needs, and place project funding in escrow.
+From there, freelancers submit proposals for projects they’re interested in doing.
+Clients can review freelancers' proposals, profiles, and portfolios, choose the one that best fits their needs, and place project funding in escrow.

-Freelancers and clients then collaborate on an on-Elance work station (typically with no off-platform communication).
+Freelancers and clients then collaborate on an online work station, typically with no off-platform communication.

 Guru first emerged in 2001 as a passion project.
-The company is based in Pittsburgh, PA, and caters more to US-based freelancers.
+The company is based in Pittsburgh, Pennsylvania, and caters more to US-based freelancers.

 It seems to be designed to attract a more expert base of clientele and freelancers, rather than mixing in a lot of cheap job listings.

-Similar to Elance or oDesk, you can make a freelancer profile and start bidding on jobs posted by clients.
+Similar to Upwork, you can make a freelancer profile and start bidding on jobs posted by clients.

-Freelancer.com boasts over 14,693,010 users at the time of writing.
-However, it can be harder to find well-paying work here.
+Freelancer.com boasts more than 29 million users as of 2018.
+However, it can be difficult to find high-paying work there.

 It’s a good choice for those who prefer to work remotely and get their feet wet in freelance marketplaces.

-SkillBridge is the ideal marketplace for more elite, experienced freelancers, with most freelancers being paid between $50 and $250/hour.
+Toptal is a marketplace geared toward more elite, experienced freelancers, with most freelancers being paid between $50 and $250 per hour.
 The vetting process is more involved, requiring experience checks and an interview.

-All jobs on Fiverr cost -- you might guess this -- five dollars.
-(Or in increments of five dollars.)
+All jobs on Fiverr cost—you might guess this—$5, or in increments of $5.
 Fiverr is perfect for those just starting out and looking to build up a portfolio fast.

-Unlike previous platforms, clients and freelancers can post listings -- so a client might have a job titled “Write one 300-word article” while the freelancer’s version would say “Will write one 300-word article”.
+Unlike some other platforms, clients and freelancers can post listings—so a client might have a job titled “Write one 300-word article” while a freelancer’s version would say “Will write one 300-word article."

-Fiverr focuses on "micro-jobs”, like customizing bits of WordPress code to writing or editing short articles.
+Fiverr focuses on "micro-jobs," like writing or editing short articles or customizing bits of WordPress code.

-Even better, they screen the job postings before putting them on their site, meaning they are almost guaranteed to be legitimate (which, be warned, is not always the case everywhere).
-Reputable (and huge) companies like CNN and NBC use FlexJobs to hire talent.
+Focusing on flexible job opportunities, FlexJobs screens job postings before putting them on its site.
+This means jobs are almost guaranteed to be legitimate, which, unfortunately, is not always the case everywhere.
+Large and reputable companies like CNN and NBC use FlexJobs to hire talent.

-It has been designed to save the job-seeker time.
-FlexJobs is a great choice for people with jobs looking to make extra money, those with non-traditional schedules, and others.
+Designed to save job seekers time.
+FlexJobs can be a great choice for people looking to make extra money, those with nontraditional schedules, and others.